OpenSILEX/opensilex-r/README.md

 ![figue 3: GET data](data_oslx.png "figue 3: GET data")

-In those three screeshots:
+In those three screenshots:
 - the underlined orange text is information relative to the request type,
-- the surrounded text is inforamtion relative to the path,
+- the surrounded text is information relative to the path,
 - the highlighted text is information relative to parameters with:
   - header parameters in green
-  - path parameters in tranparent/surrounded (same as path information)
+  - path parameters in transparent/surrounded (same as path information)
   - body parameters in blue
   - query parameters in red

 Bold parameters are required parameters.

-As I think some example are better that a long speech, we will see how each of those api-docs screeshots can be "translated" in R using this package, in conjunction with *httr* and *jsonlite*.
+As I think some example are better that a long speech, we will see how each of those api-docs screenshots can be "translated" in R using this package, in conjunction with *httr* and *jsonlite*.

 1) the **GET /core/annotation**
 The first query has the form that we will most widely use as a data consumer: a GET query, with various query parameters, which require an authentication token.
-We will use the utilites functions provided in the package to ease the boilerplate code, but this is not mandatory.
+We will use the utilities functions provided in the package to ease the boilerplate code, but this is not mandatory.
 ```R
 # Use the included get_token function to retrieve token
 token <- opensilexR::get_token(